-The humble mushroom is one of the newest rising superstars in the natural health world.
+The humble mushroom is one of the newest rising superstars in the natural health and food world.

 Maybe you’ve heard of their immune-boosting or stress-relieving power, but have you ever thought about mushrooms for skincare?
 It may sound strange, yet these inconspicuous fungi have some incredible properties for your skin.

 And for some truly outstanding health + skin benefits, we turn to one of the best of all mushrooms: turkey tail.

 Turkey tail mushroom (Trametes versicolor) is one of the most powerful medicinal mushrooms you’ll find.
 It grows in various locations around the world- Asia, North America, Europe- and thrives in wet, temperate woodland areas.

 One look at this mushroom and there’s little doubt where its name came from.
 It has a fan-shaped appearance and is colored with different shades of brown, making it look very much like a miniature turkey tail (with a little imagination).

 Turkey tail has a lot of health-boosting properties, but it has been especially studied for its anticancer effects.

 The mushroom contains two specific polysaccharides, PSK and PSP, that have both shown cancer-fighting potential.
 In fact, isolated PSK is so powerful that it’s currently being used as an adjuvant cancer treatment in Japan.

 Turkey tail mushroom has several other notable benefits (which we’ll get into), but what most people don’t know about it is that this mushroom fungus can be incredibly beneficial for skin.